0p3r4t4/PPPUCPP2nd/README.md

 As I proceeded through the book I've searched for references to compare my exercises with.
-And I found it tremendously useful; find a better solution and learn from it, catch those little details that you've disregarded, or, in the rare ocassions when it happens, the triumphal sensation of thinking *"my solution is better"*, are all enriching experiences.
+And I found it tremendously useful; find a better solution and learn from it, catch those little details that I've disregarded, or, in the rare ocassions when it happens, the triumphal sensation of thinking *"my solution is better"*, are all enriching experiences.
 And since I found enrichment on others' job, it will be greedy not to share mine